edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 When you arrive:

 - You **MUST** wear a face covering on the premises at all times unless you have a medical exemption.
 This includes Summerhall areas.
 This applies within the work areas, even with exclusive use to ensure the safety for the next user.
 - You **MUST** sanitise or wash your hands on arrival.
-Hand sanitiser is provided or soap and hot water are available in the G1 kitchen.
+Hand sanitiser is provided, and soap and hot water are available in the G1 kitchen.
 - You **MUST** use your token on all doors, even if they are on the snib.
 This allows us to log your visit for contact tracing.
 - You **MUST** keep 2m from other users at all times unless they are a member of your household.
 - You **SHOULD** check your work area is clean before working.
 Cleaning products are provided if you wish to use them before starting work.
 Please email the directors if the place is untidy or unclean with photos if possible.
 This helps us chase the right people.